 Fever measurement and Covid 19 test

 Twice a day at about the same time a nurse comes and knocks on the door.
-Standing in the doorway, my temperature was then measured on my forehead with the usual equipment.
+I was standing in the doorway and she measured my temperature on my forehead.
 The nurse, who was wrapped in plastic and protected by a mask and goggles, entered the result on her tablet after showing it to me.